BY USE CASE

 Employees have the opportunity to volunteer through our Citrix Serves program and make financial donations to causes of their choosing through our Citrix Gives program.

 Designed to galvanize our global employees around powerful acts of community service.
 Employees receive 16 hours of paid volunteer time to support the charities of their choice.
 Due to the in-person constraints of the pandemic, only virtual volunteering was offered in 2020.
-Employees engaged in 30 meaningful global virtual initiatives, supported 134 nonprofits.
+Employees engaged in 30 meaningful global virtual initiatives and supported 134 nonprofits.
 Citrix employees responded by participating in a variety of innovative and inspiring activities.
 For instance, Citrites in Japan and Hong Kong built prosthetic hands for amputees in undeveloped countries through the Helping Hands program in partnership with Odyssey Teams.

 Provides grant dollars to eligible nonprofits and supports personal employee donations through our charitable match program.
 Through the Dollars for Doers program, employees receive a cause card for volunteering during their personal time, which can be used to donate to their favorite nonprofit.
 Citrix matches donations up to $2,000 per employee per year to qualifying nonprofits.